HACK GREEN SECRET NUCLEAR BUNKER

 center, ballistic missile tracking and operations command station, BBC

-broadcast station, decontamination facilities, raddiation infirmary,
+broadcast station, decontamination facilities, radiation infirmary,

-state ministry offices, and living quarters fill the cool underground
+living quarters fill the cool underground spaces.

 You